-If you’re hoping to go off the beaten track, you’ll be glad to know that there are plenty of places in Singapore that are considered under-the-radar to many.
-Check out these four neighbourhoods and visit their hidden gems for amazing sights, sounds, and of course, food!
+If you’re hoping to go off the beaten track, you’ll be glad to know that there are plenty of places in Singapore that are considered under-the-radar even by locals.
+Check out these four neighbourhoods and visit their hidden gems for amazing sights, sounds, and, of course, food!

-The district of Holland Village, aka Holland V, is named after Hugh Holland, who was one of the area's early residents and a well-respected architect.
+The district of Holland Village, also known as Holland V, is named after Hugh Holland, who was one of the area's early residents and a well-respected architect.

 Also part of this precinct is Chip Bee Gardens on Jalan Merah Saga, which is lined with semi-detached and terrace houses that were once homes to members of the British army in the 1950s, when the country was under colonial rule.

 Today, Holland V and the neighbouring Chip Bee Gardens is mainly known for its F&B outlets, including ramen specialists Sanpoutei, Mediterranean-vegetarian restaurant Original Sin, and late-night sweet spot 2am:dessertbar.
-The vibrant watering holes are a hit with locals as well; there’s the Australian-inspired bar Barossa, Germanic pub Baden, and live music venue Wala Wala, so take your pick.
+The vibrant watering holes are a hit with locals as well; there’s bar/restaurant Drinks & Co Kitchen, Germanic pub Baden, and live music venue Wala Wala, so take your pick.

-One of the oldest housing estates in Singapore, Queenstown – which was once an agricultural zone – is actually named after Queen Elizabeth of Great Britain.
+One of the oldest housing estates in Singapore, Queenstown––which was once an agricultural zone––is actually named after Queen Elizabeth II.
 The royal figure was Singapore's head of state until the nation gained its independence.

-Now a heartland area, Queenstown boasts several not-to-be-missed features, including Queenstown Public Library (a slice of history for you as this is Singapore’s first public library) and Queensway Shopping Centre, where affordable sporting goods from past seasons and collections of brands like Nike and Adidas abound.
+Now a heartland area, Queenstown boasts several not-to-be-missed features, including Queenstown Public Library (which preserved a slice of history as Singapore’s first public library) and Queensway Shopping Centre, where affordable sporting goods from past seasons and collections of brands like Nike and Adidas abound.

 Over in the nearby Wessex Estate, there are noteworthy sites as well.
-Check out art galleries like Joy Clay Studio & Gallery ceramic sculptures and installation art before dropping by the charming Colbar for a feel of old Singapore and a myriad of Western and Asian delights.
+Check out art galleries like Joy Clay Studio & Gallery (it’s open by appointment only) for ceramic sculptures and installation art before dropping by the charming Colbar for a feel of old Singapore and a myriad of Western and Asian delights.

-Toa Payoh may seem like a normal heartland area at first, but look further and you'll find that it's steeped in rich history.
-The neighbourhood, which translates to "big swamp" in the Hokkien dialect, is the second oldest satellite town after Queenstown and is the site of many firsts – first town to adopt the neighbourhood police post system, first MRT station to be built, and first mosque to be established under the Mosque Building Fund (MBF).
+Toa Payoh may seem like a typical heartland area at first, but look further and you'll find that it's steeped in rich history.
+The neighbourhood, which translates to "big swamp" in the Hokkien dialect, is the second oldest satellite town after Queenstown and is the site of many firsts: it was the first town to adopt the neighbourhood police post system, the first Mass Rapid Transit (MRT) station was built here, and is the home to the first mosque established under the Mosque Building Fund (MBF).

 When you’re in the ’hood, drop by key venues like the aforementioned Masjid Muhajirin mosque, Toa Payoh Town Park for a spot of greenery, and the iconic Dragon Playground for a look at one of Singapore's most beloved landmarks.